emilypx/appfair.github.io/index.md

 It also verifies that the sandboxing requirements are met and that the project's `Package.swift` conforms to the integration requirements.
 Finally, it sets the "version" of the app to be the PR's commit hash, which provides visibility into the source that was used to build any version of the app.

-If validation passes, the PR will be built, packaged, signed for all the supported platforms.
+If validation passes, the PR will be built, packaged, and signed for all the supported platforms.
 Once this is successful, the app is considered to be "integrated" and thus ready for release.
 See the [workflow file](https://github.com/appfair/App/blob/main/.github/workflows/release_pr.yml) for the exact details of the process.

 The pull request itself can remain open, and it can be later updated (or re-opened) when a new integration is requested.